Mrs J Taggart (Leader of Learning)

 Mr P Gormley (Technician)

-Pupils at Key Stage 3 receive a broad and balanced science education building on the knowledge they have gained in primary school.
-Using the Heinemann text books, the girls study units in physics, chemistry and biology covering topics as diverse as Earth and Space, Microbes and Chemical Reactions.
+Students at Key Stage 3 receive a broad and balanced science education building on the knowledge they have gained in primary school.
+Pupils study units in physics, chemistry and biology covering topics as diverse as Earth and Space, Microbes and Chemical Reactions.
 A range of teaching methods are employed but with the emphasis on a practical approach with lots of hands on investigations and experimentation.

-In addition to a CCEA text book, a wide range of material has been developed by Science department staff to support the pupils learning including practice papers and revision guides.
+In addition to a CCEA text book, a wide range of material has been developed by Science department staff to support the students learning including practice papers and revision guides.

-Pupils in the programme have gone on to study subjects at university such as Optometry, Biomedical Science, Nursing, Radiography, Computer Science and Psychology amongst many others.
-This is due to the broad spectrum of modules covered by the A-Level course which equips the pupils with the transferable skills required to cope with university life.
+Students in the programme have gone on to study subjects at university such as Optometry, Biomedical Science, Nursing, Radiography, Computer Science and Psychology amongst many others.
+This is due to the broad spectrum of modules covered by the A-Level course which equips the students with the transferable skills required to cope with university life.